oracle-livelabs/converged/microservices-ords-security/teardown/teardown.md

 * When the Terraform script creation is finished (this will take a few minutes), click on **Destroy** button and wait for the process to complete.
 ![create stack](./images/stack-destroy.png " ")

 Run the destroy process again.
-If issues remain, delete manually the resources that hang the process, for example object storage bucket related to log files, and re-create a stack and apply destroy on it.
+If issues remain, delete manually the resources that hang the process, for example, object storage bucket related to log files, and re-create a stack and apply destroy on it.

 ## Learn More